Close Menu

 Lights, camera, action: Antigua & Barbuda joins the global film stage

-ContributorBy ContributorApril 2, 2025Updated:May 6, 2026No Comments5 Mins Read
+ContributorBy ContributorApril 2, 2025Updated:June 3, 2026No Comments5 Mins Read

-by Bert Kirchner
+By Bert Kirchner

 The spotlight on the Caribbean just got brighter.
 In a strategic move that promises to transform the region’s film industry, Screen Masters International (SMI), a global agency known for connecting top-tier talent with film productions, has chosen Antigua & Barbuda as the headquarters of the Caribbean for its 12th global territory.
 This decision positions the region for a starring role on the global film stage, with significant implications for local talent, film infrastructure, and international recognition all the way from Guyana to Jamaica.